BlueAccords/draw-with-me/README.md

   * rank
     * permission levels to edit room
 * events
-  * allows scheduling of events
-  * Ability to send out emails to members
+    * public/private
+    * title
+    * Body
+    * Date
 * public/private
     * public allows public to view or public to contribute to.
     * owner can choose to authorize image uploads or not.
     * keys/passwords to join if private
     * link to room(allow custom slugs)

 ### Images
 * filename